WindsorElliot/Hupi/README.md

 ## Avaible Hupi's Model class

-#### Bridge
+#### Bridge :

- the representation of the bridge, extends of NSObject
+The representation of the bridge, extends of NSObject.

 * id: Unique identifier of the bridge
 * internalIpAddress: Bridge's IP address on your network
 * macAddress: Bridge Mac Address
 * name: The name of the material

     ```swift
     public let id: String